 The default class for frontends is F1, which gives you 128MB of memory and 600MHz of CPU capacity.
 You can change the class of the frontend using the performance settings in the admin console.

-The Frontend Instance Class setting is selected by choosing one of the values in the dropdown menu.
-Each value represents a memory size and processing power, with larger memory sizes and processing power providing extra performance but at an increased cost.
-The value you select is used for all of the instances used by all versions of your app.
+The Frontend Instance Class setting is configured for each module by its settings file.
+The instance class chosen represents a memory size and processing power, with larger memory sizes and processing power providing extra performance but at an increased cost.
+The same instance class is used for all of the instances used by all versions of your module.